-- Notify their supervisor or respective ministry leader. - Notify another Supervisor or Decision-maker associated with the respective church or diocese, including the Bishop, Canon to the Ordinary or the Diocesan Administrator.
+- Notify their supervisor or respective ministry leader. - Notify another Supervisor or Decision-maker associated with the respective church or diocese, including the Bishop or Canon to the Ordinary.

 Notification can occur either verbally (telephone, in-person meeting) or in writing (letter, email, fax, online via church/diocesan website or filing a "Critical Notice of Concern - Form A").